INDICATIONS

 §Not refractory to lenalidomide is defined as patients who did not receive lenalidomide as part of their frontline regimen or as maintenance therapy, or who were treated with a fixed duration of lenalidomide with progression occurring more than 6 months after cessation of therapy.

-NCCN = National Comprehensive Cancer Network® (NCCN®); DKd = carfilzomib + daratumumab + dexamethasone; Isa-Kd = carfilzomib + isatuximab-irfc + dexamethasone; KRd = carfilzomib + lenalidomide + dexamethasone; Kd = carfilzomib + dexamethasone.
+DKd = carfilzomib + daratumumab + dexamethasone; Isa-Kd = carfilzomib + isatuximab-irfc + dexamethasone; Kd = carfilzomib + dexamethasone; KRd = carfilzomib + lenalidomide + dexamethasone; NCCN = National Comprehensive Cancer Network® (NCCN®).

-Choose a regimen with lasting benefits for your patients
+Choose a combination with lasting benefits for your patients

 Cardiac Toxicities